 While Minister Onu and PRODA sleep…

-Situated in the sleepy town of Ekom Iman in Etinam local government area of Akwa Ibom State, is the Akwa Ibom Enterprise and Employment Scheme (AKEES) which has a factory dedicated to the production of pencils and tooth pick.
+Situated in the sleepy town of Ekom Iman in Etinam local government area of Akwa Ibom State, is the Akwa Ibom Enterprise and Employment Scheme (AKEES) which has a factory dedicated to the production of pencils and toothpick.

-The factory began the production of pencils in November 2016- one year ahead of the national projection, according to Mr Bassey Friday Moses, the Managing Director of the factory.
+The factory began the production of pencils in November 2016- one year ahead of the national projection, according to Mr. Bassey Friday Moses, the Managing Director of the factory.

-AKEES has not gotten any kind of support in terms of research or otherwise from PRODA, Mr Bassey revealed,adding that, “The factory has a daily output of 30,000 – 60,000 pencils.”
+AKEES has not gotten any kind of support in terms of research or otherwise from PRODA, Mr. Bassey revealed, adding that, “The factory has a daily output of 30,000 – 60,000 pencils.”

-One of the locally sourced materials used in the making of pencils at AKEES are old newspapers which are cut into the size of pencils by one of the five complete production line of machines installed at the expansive facility.
+One of the locally sourced materials used in the making of pencils at AKEES are old newspapers which are cut into the size of pencils by one of the five complete production lines of machines installed at the expansive facility.

 After the papers are cut into pencil sizes, the led or graphite (which is also cut into shape) is manually added to the trimmed newspaper material, it is rolled into a pencil sleeve pre-slathered with urea formaldehyde with glue added to the material to make a pencil.

-“The pencils produced at AKEES are wholly made locally; in terms of raw materials, the sleeve is imported from China while other materials are sourced locally as we have a complete line of production which also takes care of packaging,” Mr Bassey noted.
+“The pencils produced at AKEES are wholly made locally; in terms of raw materials, the sleeve is imported from China while other materials are sourced locally as we have a complete line of production which also takes care of packaging,” Mr. Bassey noted.

 He also claims that since it began production, AKEES has sold more than 2 million pieces of pencils within and outside the state.